 It’s also super affordable in comparison to other brands!
 You get good quality for a good price and that’s what I like to see!

-If you’re going to invest in any lens besides your kit lens, I recommend the first one be a prime lens.
+It can be hard figuring out what lens to buy. f you’re going to invest in any lens besides your kit lens, I recommend the first one be a prime lens.
 This is a lens that is fixed at one focal length.

 The reason why I recommend this is because the kit lens can pretty much get you a basic looking photo of anything.
 There’s not too much “special effects” you could say.